CIX (band): 2019–2021: Debut, Hello tetralogy and begin of OK series

-2022–present: Pinky Swear, continue of OK series, concert tour and Jinyoung's departure
+2022–2026: Pinky Swear, continue of OK series, Jinyoung's departure, Thunder Fever, GO series and disbandment

 In March 2022, C9 announced that CIX would hold their first concert, Rebel, starting from April 15 to 17.
 C9 later announced new dates, with additional legs in the United States.
 On March 30, 2022, CIX released their first Japanese studio album Pinky Swear.
 On August 22, CIX released their fifth EP OK Episode 1: OK Not.
 On November 15, CIX announced that they would hold a world tour, "Save Me, Kill Me", starting from December 30 and 31 in Seoul and would continue in Europe and US.

 On February 20, 2023, CIX announced the addition of four cities.
 On May 11, CIX announced that their sixth EP OK Episode 2: I'm OK would be released on May 29.

 On August 5, 2024, C9 Entertainment announced the departure of member Bae Jin-young from the group after his contract with the company had ended on August 1 and the group continued as a four-piece group.

+In December 2024, it was announced that the remaining four-member will release their seventh EP Thunder Fever in January 2025.On January 23, 2025, their seventh EP officially released with the electropop lead single "Thunder".The group also embarked on their fourth concert, "Thunder Fever", began in Seoul on March 28 and 29.The concert successfully held in Tokyo on April 29 and more shows was announced to be held in five Europe cities and eleven North America cities schedule in June and July.

+On September 8, 2025, CIX released the EP GO Chapter 1: GO Together, with the self-composed track by BX titled "Wonder You" serving as the lead single and also marking the first entry of GO series.To promote the EP, the group held their fifth tour, GO Together, began in Seoul on November 1 and 2.The concert concluded in Tokyo on November 23 and Osaka on December 14.

+On April 29, 2026, C9 announced that CIX will be disbanding, with BX and Seunghun's contracts ending on April 30, Yonghee enlisting on May 11, and Hyunsuk's contract ending on May 31.